awsdocs/amazon-sagemaker-developer-guide/doc_source/endpoint-scaling-loadtest.md

 Perform load tests to choose an automatic scaling configuration that works the way you want\.

+For an example of load testing to optimize automatic scaling for a Amazon SageMaker endpoint, see [Load test and optimize an Amazon SageMaker endpoint using automatic scaling](https://aws.amazon.com//blogs/machine-learning/load-test-and-optimize-an-amazon-sagemaker-endpoint-using-automatic-scaling/)\.

 The following guidelines for load testing assume you are using an automatic scaling policy that uses the predefined target metric `SageMakerVariantInvocationsPerInstance`\.

 **Topics**